tknapen/tknapen.github.io/_science/fir_deconvolution.markdown

 # input_data is a numpy array sampled at signal_sample_frequency
 # events are numpy arrays with event onsets in seconds
+# sample_frequency (Hz) is the frequency at which the original data are sampled (for example, 0.5 Hz for fMRI)
-# deconvolution_frequency is the frequency at which to perform the fit of the event-related signals
+# deconvolution_frequency (Hz) is the frequency at which to perform the fit of the event-related signals
+# the data will be resampled to this frequency before estimation.
-# deconvolution_interval is the interval over which to estimate the curves.
+# deconvolution_interval is a tuple, the interval in seconds over which to estimate the curves.

 fd = FIRDeconvolution(
             signal = input_data,